-The idea behind this effect is simple - for every string character that should be randomized, replace it with any other renderable character that has same width (so that output string would not shift in directions, and you could somewhat guess the words if you know letter widths well).
+The idea behind this effect is simple enough - for every string character that should be randomized, replace it with any other character that has same width (so that the drawn string would not wiggle chaotically).

 There are multiple cases where you may want to let user input text in a familiar way, keeping things intact with system settings and allowing minor tweaks like repositioning the text cursor.
 Such include consoles, chatboxes, input fields, and other.
 This example covers these needs with fairly short (less than 70 lines total) and fairly understandable code.
 It includes the following features: